| |

 Go for a sunset luxury yacht cruise

 Finish off your second day in Busan with a sunset yacht cruise.
-This was by far one of our favorite things to do, and admiring the city as it lights up is a breathtaking experience.
+This was one of our favorite things to do, and admiring the city as it lights up is a breathtaking experience.

 Address: 52 Dongbaek-ro, Haeundae, Busan, South Korea